grandeurdev/arduino-sdk/README.md

 ### Initialization

-Initialization is as simple as calling `grandeur.init()` with your credentials (Device ID, Project's API Key and Device's Access Token).
+Initialization is as simple as calling `grandeur.init()` with your credentials (Project's API Key and Device's Access Token).
 The SDK uses your API key to select your project, and device ID and access token to limit its scope to only your device's data.
 It then returns a `Project` object which exposes other subclasses like `Device` and `Datastore`, and you can go programming your device from there.

 ```cpp
 #include <Grandeur.h>